Panzer Dragoon: Games

-Main series

 Panzer Dragoon (1995)

 The first Panzer Dragoon was released on the Sega Saturn in 1995.
 It was developed by Team Andromeda, a Sega development group assembled for this project.
 The protagonist is Keil Fluge, a hunter who stumbles into a battle between two flying dragons, one blue and one black.
 The rider of the blue dragon is mortally wounded in the fight and entrusts Keil with his dragon and his mission to stop the Dark Dragon from reactivating an Ancient Age ruin of tremendous destructive power.

-This game established the core features of the Panzer Dragoon series: 3D rail shooter gameplay, divided into levels with ending bosses, controlled through an on-screen targeting reticle, with a choice of two main attacks (a lock-on homing laser and a rapid-fire gun), and a camera that can be rotated by 90-degree increments to face enemies attacking from all directions.
+This game established the core features of the Panzer Dragoon series: 3D rail shooter gameplay, divided into levels with ending bosses, controlled through an on-screen targeting reticle, with a choice of two main attacks (a rapid-fire attack and a lock-on homing attack), and a camera that can be rotated by 90-degree increments to face enemies attacking from all directions.

 Panzer Dragoon II Zwei (1996)

 Panzer Dragoon II Zwei was released for the Sega Saturn in 1996.
-A prequel to Panzer Dragoon, it follows Jean-Jacques Lundi, a villager who defies taboo to raise a mutant pack animal with wings and a green bioluminescent throat, naming him Lagi.
+Developed by Team Andromeda as a prequel to Panzer Dragoon, it follows Jean-Jacques Lundi, a villager who defies taboo to raise a mutant pack animal with wings and a green bioluminescent throat, naming him Lagi.
 After Lundi's village is destroyed by a flying warship from the Ancient Age, he pursues it with Lagi, who grows into an armored flying dragon.
 Together they destroy the airship and defeat its guardian dragon.

 Zwei introduced the "berserk" attack, an intermittently available attack that hits all enemies on screen and gives temporary invulnerability, along with branching paths through many levels, and the progressive growth and metamorphosis of the dragon over the course of the game.
 It also added an extras menu called "Pandora's Box" that would return in later entries.